 But did you know that you can also use argan oil for skin?
 If you want to start incorporating argan oil into your skin care routine, but aren’t sure where to start, keep reading below for six ways to use argan oil for skin.

 Native to Morocco, the argan tree (Argania spinosa) produces a small, round fruit that contains a hard-shelled pit, which is encased in a layer of pulp.
-A kernel lies within the pulp, which is where the “liquid gold” known as argan oil is found.
-Extracting these kernels can only be done by hand, making it no easy task!
-Skilled laborers crack open the fruit and then grind and press the kernels until oil is produced.
+The kernel, which lies within the pulp, is where the beautiful argan oil is found.

 1. Skin moisturizer

 Argan oil can be used as a mositurizing oil.
 The fatty acids help to maintain the skin’s natural barrier and keep your skin hydrated.
 The skin’s natural barrier is made up of dead skin cells (they actually serve a purpose – don’t overexfoliate them), oils, ceramide, cholesterol and natural moisturizing factors.
 The skin barrier helps to protect the skin from bacteria, allergens and irritation as well as keeping in water that hydrates the skin.